FallenAngelDied/pokemonhw/README.md

-# pokemonhw is a list of PokemonGo stats for the pokemon capture.
+# pokemonhw is a list of PokemonGo stats for the pokemon captured.
 I made a focus on Height, Weight, Type and Special Type of Pokemon.
 This is used as a learning/exploration dataset for Python experience.